 Welcome to Farmgain Africa.

-David Luwandagga works as the market intelligence officer at FARMGAIN AFRICA.
-David has 17 years experience in market information system and is in charge of monitoring and disseminating wholesale and retail price information on 23 commodities from over 25 locations throughout Uganda.
+David Luwandagga is the market intelligence specialist at FARMGAIN AFRICA.
+David has 20 years experience in market information system and is in charge of monitoring and disseminating wholesale and retail price information on 23 commodities from over 35 locations throughout Uganda.
 He previously worked as a market information officer with IITA from 2000 to 2007.
 He is also in-charge of the market linkage.

 Sarah Mayanja is the gender expert for FARMGAIN AFRICA.
 Sarah holds a Masters degree in Ecology and a Bachelors degree in Agriculture.
 Sarah has worked with several NGOs and also with the International Potato Centre (a CGIAR) for over two decades.
 She possesses rich experiences and knowledge in gender analysis and mainstreaming as well as gender coaching.
 She is also an expert in agribusiness planning and management.